fehmi/simply.js/docs/getting-started.md

 ## Everything Together

-Now you have two files and they are look like below.
-You can just click to download to have them in your local for fastest start if you don't want to create these files manually.
+You now have two files, structured as shown below.
+For a quicker start, you can download them directly instead of creating them manually.

 <repl-component download="true" id="10fcijpwru4j34e"></repl-component>